mfsisunnys/parking-management/README.md

 ## Installation

 1. Clone the repository
-2. Create a virtual environment using the command "python3 -m venv venv"
+2. Create a virtual environment using the command `python3 -m venv venv"`
-3. Activate the virtual environment using the command "source venv/bin/activate"
+3. Activate the virtual environment using the command `source venv/bin/activate`
-4. Install the requirements using the command "pip install -r requirements.txt"
+4. Install the requirements using the command `pip install -r requirements.txt`
-5. Start the redis server using the command "sudo systemctl start redis-server"
+5. Start the redis server using the command `sudo systemctl start redis-server`
 6. Update .env file with the required values
 7. Run the command "python manage.py runserver" to start the server